sverrirg/lua/README.md

 Fuel widget that rounds the fuel status in milliliters to the neareast 100 ml and announces when that changes.

 ## [turbines](https://github.com/sverrirg/lua/tree/main/turbines)
-Turbine widgets that tell you the plain text status behind the ECU codes
+Small turbine widgets that tell you the status behind the ECU codes in plain text.